The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions

-\abstract {Direct observations of exoplanet and brown dwarf companions with near-infrared interferometry, first enabled by the dual-field mode of VLTI/GRAVITY, provide unique measurements of the objects' orbital motions and atmospheric compositions.} {Here we compile a homogeneous library of all exoplanet and brown dwarf \textit{K}-band spectra observed by GRAVITY thus far.
-This ExoGRAVITY Spectral Library is made publicly available online.} {\red{We re-reduced all the available GRAVITY dual-field high-contrast data in a uniform and highly automated way and, where companions were detected, extracted their $\sim2.0$--$2.4~\micron$ \textit{K}-band contrast spectra.} We then derived stellar model atmospheres for all the employed flux references (either the host star or the swap calibrator), which we used to convert the companion contrast into companion flux spectra.
-Solely from the resulting GRAVITY \textit{K}-band flux spectra, we extracted spectral types, spectral indices, and bulk physical properties for all the companions.
-Finally, and with the help of age constraints from the literature, we also derived isochronal masses for most of the companions using evolutionary models.} {The resulting library contains $R \sim 500$ GRAVITY \textit{K}-band spectra of 39 substellar companions from late M to late T spectral types, including the entire L--T transition.
+\abstract {Direct observations of exoplanet and brown dwarf companions with near-infrared interferometry, first enabled by the dual-field mode of VLTI/GRAVITY, provide unique measurements of the objects' orbital motion and atmospheric composition.} {Here, we compile a homogeneous library of all exoplanet and brown dwarf \textit{K}-band spectra observed by GRAVITY thus far.
+This ExoGRAVITY Spectral Library is made publicly available online.} {\red{We re-reduce all available GRAVITY dual-field high-contrast data in a uniform and highly automated way and, where companions are detected, extract their $\sim2.0$--$2.4~\micron$ \textit{K}-band contrast spectra.} We then derive stellar model atmospheres for all employed flux references (either the host star or the swap calibrator) that we use to convert the companion contrast into companion flux spectra.
+Solely from the resulting GRAVITY \textit{K}-band flux spectra, we extract spectral types, spectral indices, and bulk physical properties for all companions.
+Finally, and with the help of age constraints from the literature, we also derive isochronal masses for most companions using evolutionary models.} {The resulting library contains $R \sim 500$ GRAVITY \textit{K}-band spectra of 39 substellar companions from late M to late T spectral type, including the entire L-T transition.
 Throughout this transition, a shift from CO-dominated late M- and L-type dwarfs to CH${}_4$-dominated T-type dwarfs can be observed in the \textit{K}-band.
 The GRAVITY spectra alone constrain the objects' bolometric luminosity to typically within $\pm0.15$~dex.
-The derived isochronal masses agree with dynamical masses from the literature where available, except for HD~4113~c for which we confirm its previously reported potential underluminosity.} {Medium-resolution spectroscopy of substellar companions with GRAVITY provides insight into the carbon chemistry and the cloudiness of these objects' atmospheres.
-It also constrains these objects' bolometric luminosities, which can yield measurements of their formation entropy if combined with dynamical masses, for instance from Gaia and GRAVITY astrometry.}
+The derived isochronal masses agree with dynamical masses from the literature where available, except for HD~4113~c for which we confirm its previously reported potential underluminosity.} {Medium resolution spectroscopy of substellar companions with GRAVITY provides insight into the carbon chemistry and the cloudiness of these objects' atmospheres.
+It also constrains these objects' bolometric luminosity which can yield measurements of their formation entropy if combined with dynamical masses, for instance from Gaia and GRAVITY astrometry.}

 \keywords{ Planets and satellites: atmospheres -- Planets and satellites: formation -- Brown dwarfs -- Techniques: high angular resolution -- Techniques: interferometric }